|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 of spent CANDU fuel to provide the initial core fuel rod material for one 1000 MWt FNR.
 Over the long term the supply of FNR core fuel rod material can be increased by fuel breeding, but the breeding process is too slow to prevent near term thermal runaway.
 Hence in the near term we will need a mixed fleet of water moderated reactors and liquid sodium cooled fast neutron reactors.

-The political leadership challenge today is implementation of governmental policy U-turns with respect to: carbon tax, peak kVA based electricity pricing, nuclear reactor and transmission line siting, FNR technology, spent nuclear fuel concentration, concentrated spent nuclear fuel transport, nuclear fuel reprocessing and nuclear fuel recycling.
+The political leadership challenge today is implementation of governmental policy U-turns with respect to: carbon tax, energy conservation, peak kVA based electricity pricing, nuclear reactor and transmission line siting, FNR technology, spent nuclear fuel concentration, spent nuclear fuel transport, nuclear fuel reprocessing and nuclear fuel recycling.

 Governments must further accept the necessity of major investments in FNR related technologies.
-The existing reliance on low cost fossil fuels, water moderated nuclear reactors, and burdensome nuclear regulatory and patent law frameworks collectively discourage rather than encourage investment in FNR related technologies.
+The existing reliance on low cost fossil fuels, water moderated nuclear reactors, and a burdensome nuclear regulatory frameworks collectively discourages rather than encourages investment in FNR related technologies.

 Governments must also face the reality that existing water moderated nuclear reactors produce large amounts of decommissioniing waste containing long lived low atomic weight radio isotopes and that the cost of safe disposal of this waste rivals the original cost of reactor construction.
 Governments must be willing to pay the required price premium for nuclear reactors and fuel processing that avoid production of significant amounts of decommissioning waste and long lived spent fuel waste.